PRO100BYTE/ProjectArcade-Wiki/tutorials/adding-retroarch-shader-sets-to-projectarcade.md

-# Adding RetroArch Shader Sets to Retrobat
+# Adding RetroArch Shader Sets to ProjectArcade

-Retrobat comes bundled with a set of shaders, however it does not include all shaders available in Retroarch.
+ProjectArcade comes bundled with a set of shaders, however it does not include all shaders available in Retroarch.

-You can manually add new Shader Sets to the Retrobat menu for libretro cores, here is the procedure.
+You can manually add new Shader Sets to the ProjectArcade menu for libretro cores, here is the procedure.

 <figure><img src="https://i.imgur.com/XR6pMX0.png" alt=""><figcaption></figcaption></figure>

 ## Location of Shaders

-### Retrobat
+### ProjectArcade

-Shaders available in Retrobat are located in the `\system\shaders\configs` folder of your Retrobat installation.
+Shaders available in ProjectArcade are located in the `\system\shaders\configs` folder of your ProjectArcade installation.

 <figure><img src="https://i.imgur.com/ChxJMdd.png" alt=""><figcaption></figcaption></figure>

 ### RetroArch

-Shaders available in Retroarch are located in the `\retroarch\shaders\` folder of your Retrobat installation.
+Shaders available in Retroarch are located in the `\retroarch\shaders\` folder of your ProjectArcade installation.

 They are sorted first by type of shader (glsl or slang):